jsonmaur/jumpsuit/README.md

 - State based on Redux
 - CLI powered by Browserify
 - [HSR (Hot State Reloading)](https://medium.com/@tannerlinsley/introducing-hsr-the-hot-state-reloader-behind-jumpsuit-js-42498712ac90)

-> Jumpsuit is still under active development, so any feedback is welcome and appreciated!

 ## Why another Javascript framework?